icruzd/mobile/README.md

 # mobile
-An Starting  point using mobile technologies mainly in Android
+A Starting  point using mobile technologies mainly in Android

 **The main goal is to provide a place where you can find resources to learn and to use as reference for Mobile Apps Development**